daisybutler/Fizzo-Bar-and-Lounge-Milestone-Project-1-/README.md

 [About images stack order](https://stackoverflow.com/questions/32170406/how-to-change-order-of-divs-on-smaller-screens): source helped my render the images as above captions on smaller screens but on the right hand side (i.e. underneath) the caption on larger screens.

 [Styling next and prev icons on carousel](https://stackoverflow.com/questions/46249541/change-arrow-colors-in-bootstraps-carousel): targeting the Bootstrap class for next and prev items rendered no style change so this site suggested overriding the default icons with ones from font awesome and targeting those.

+[Understanding relative file paths to fix an initial deployment issue](https://www.youtube.com/watch?v=ephId3mYu9o): this tutorial helped me to understand the changes I needed to make to the various file paths I had throughout my site which made GitHub pages unable to publish it.

 ### Media
 All images were obtained from [Unsplash](https://unsplash.com/).